top of page

 Free online course for daycare providers - Keeping Children Safe: Prevention of Lead Poisoning and Dangers to Children

-The Lead Poisoning Prevention Curriculum for Preschool Children and Their Families was funded by the Erie County Department of Health through a New York State Department of Health-Public Health Campaign grant.
+The Lead Poisoning Prevention Curriculum for Preschool Children and Their Families was funded by the Erie County Department of Health through a NYS DOH-Public Health Campaign grant.

 PRODUCT RECALLS